Large-scale Sustainable Change

 Benefits and impact

-The project was led by Dr Jenna Breckenridge, supported by staff from the School of Health Sciences at Dundee University.
-This work was co-created with colleagues from Healthcare Improvement Scotland, NHS Highland and UNICEF UK.
+The project was led by the SISCC team based in the School of Health Sciences at the University of Dundee and was co-created with colleagues from Healthcare Improvement Scotland, NHS Highland and UNICEF UK.

 For more information please contact SISCC (firstname.lastname@example.org)